-- Obtain USGBC LEED Green Building Rating Points from the category of "Bird Collision Deterrence." - Glass windows should not reflect nearby or site vegetation, particularly large, mature trees and water.
+- Obtain USGBC LEED Green Building Rating Points from the category of "Bird Collision Deterrence." - Design glass windows so there is minimal reflection of nearby or site vegetation, particularly large, mature trees and water.
 Where this is not feasible, use window treatments outlined in Section 2.3.2.C.2. - Use soil berms, furniture, landscaping, or architectural features to prevent reflection in glazed building facades.

 Lights disrupt birds' orientation inhibiting them from seeing their navigational markers like the stars and moon.
-Night lights and up lights (lights pointing upward) can entrap birds reluctant to fly from a lit area into a dark one.
+Night lights and up-lights (lights pointing upward) can entrap birds reluctant to fly from a lit area into a dark one.

-- Eliminate unnecessary exterior lighting and use motion sensor lighting whenever possible. - Choose down-lighting over up-lighting to keep from directing light into the night sky. - Avoid up-lighting rooftop antennas and tall equipment as well as architectural Tops, Caps or other rooftop features.
+- Eliminate unnecessary exterior lighting and use motion sensor lighting whenever possible. - Use down-lighting rather than up-lighting to keep from directing light into the night sky. - Avoid up-lighting rooftop features such as antennas, tall equipment, and architectural Tops and Caps.